GoogleCloudPlatform/cloud-ops-sandbox/docs/README.md

 ## Overview

 The Cloud Operations Sandbox is intended to make it easy for you to deploy and run a non-trivial application that lets you explore the Google Cloud Platform services, particularly the [Cloud Operations](http://cloud.google.com/products/operations) (formerly Stackdriver) product suite.
-Cloud Operationsis a suite of tools that helps you gain full observability into your code and applications.
+Cloud Operations is a suite of tools that helps you gain full observability into your code and applications.

 The Hipster Shop application used in the sandbox is intended to be sufficiently complex such that you can meaningfully experiment with it, and the Sandbox automatically provisions a new demo cluster, configures and deploys Hipster Shop, and simulates real users.